jppf-grid/JPPF/containers/k8s/jppf/Readme.md

 ### TLS credentials:

-For key- and trust- stores, the value is the store's content encoded in base64 format, such as obained from the output of this command:
+For key- and trust- stores, the value is the store's content encoded in base64 format, such as obtained from the output of this command:

 ```bash
 $ base64 -w 0 tls/my_keystore.jks